-Some 3 500 te of spent fuel (of which 1 700 te is currently intended for direct disposal) and 40 000 m3 of radioactive waste are currently produced every year in the European Union.
+Some 3 600 te of spent fuel (of which at least 1 500 te is currently considered as being placed in long-term storage for possible direct disposal) and 67 000 m^3 of radioactive waste (0,4 % of which is high-level waste) are currently produced every year in the European Union (2004 figures).
 The principal activities giving rise to this waste are: nuclear electricity generation, including back-end nuclear fuel-cycle activities and decommissioning of nuclear facilities; operation of research reactors; use of radiation and radioactive materials in medicine, agriculture, industry and research; and processing of material containing naturally-occurring radioactivity.

-Safe management of radioactive waste has been one of the major concerns of Euratom since its inception.
+Safe management of radioactive waste has been one of the major objectives of Euratom since its inception.
 Over the last thirty years Euratom has developed activities and policies related to radioactive waste and spent fuel management, mainly through R&D Framework Programmes and Community Plans of Action in the field of radioactive waste.